 I am willing to do a layaway plan on any firearm $1,000.00 and over ONLY.
 33% down, 33% after 30 days and the rest at 60 days.
 Deposits and any funds are NON-REFUNDABLE and NO RETURNS on layed away items.
 I will NOT negotiate a price lower if you want to do a layaway.
 Any questions email me at email@example.com or call me at (802)-316-1020

 I get calls and emails all the time wanting to know what their item is worth.This takes up valuable working time.
 If you want a detailed appraisal of your item or items, I charge $100.00(payable FIRST by Paypal or any of the other means listed above)and will send you or give you a current market value on your items, on a company letterhead, with a general description of the history of the weapon or item.
-I will travel to your location and do a hands on appraisal at the rate of $200/hr.
-(8 hour minimum if flight is needed) for large estates or high quality items.
+I will travel to your location and do a hands on appraisal at the rate of $100/hr.
+WITHIN 250 MILES AND $200/HR.
+AFTER THAT DISTANCE (8 hour minimum if flight is needed) for large estates or high quality items.
 This covers all my expenses.
 This fee can be waived if we make an agreement and I purchase said items.
-There will be an upfront charge of $1,000.00 paid upfront beforehand.
+There will be an upfront charge of $800.00 paid upfront beforehand.
 The balance refunded if the time is not used up.
 Please call Shawn at (802)-316-1020 for more information.

 I will grant a 3 day non-firing inspection period for any firearm sold.
-That period starts when the firearm is delivered to the premises.
+That period starts when the firearm is delivered to the premises, not when you get around to picking it up.
 I will NOT take a firearm back if:

 A. It is not in the EXACT condition it was shipped in (i.e. any scratches added, etc.)

 B. You have buyer's remorse (i.e. shouldn't have spent the money or the wife said NO)

 C. It was broken in transit and you opted not to buy shipping insurance!